Azure/azure-iot-sdk-c/readme.md

 transition period beforehand where your IoT devices must have both the Baltimore and Digicert public certificates installed in their certificate store in order to prevent connectivity issues.

-**Devices with only the Baltimore public certificate installed will lose the ability to connect to IoT hub and Device Provisioning Service in October 2022.**
+**Devices with only the Baltimore public certificate installed will lose the ability to connect to Azure IoT Hub and Device Provisioning Service in October 2022.**

 To prepare for this change, make sure your device's certificate store has both of these public certificates installed.